Lone Survivor (soundtrack)

 Lone Survivor: Original Motion Picture Soundtrack is the soundtrack to the 2013 film Lone Survivor directed by Peter Berg.
-Featuring original score composed predominantly by the American post-rock band Explosions in the Sky while few of the themes were composed by Steve Jablonsky.
+Featuring original score composed by the American post-rock band Explosions in the Sky and Steve Jablonsky.
 The soundtrack was released in digital and physical formats by Metropolis Movie Music and Back Lot Music on December 24, 2013, a day before the film's limited release.

 Development

 Berg had used few cues from the band's music as temp tracks, and as he liked it, he then brought the band to contribute the music.
 He felt that the band had an "emotional, tender quality to the music when its aggressive".
 He did not want it to be overly aggressive, but haunting and emotional.
 Jablonsky could not work directly with the band as they were in Austin, Texas and him being in Los Angeles, so he virtually communicated with the band members and gave them directions on the score production and did their own things, trying not to have two totally different sounds for the score.

 Explosions in the Sky composed over 65 percent of the film's scores, while Jablonsky composed the remaining pieces in the last reel, which consisted of a "traditional" score without using strings but praised the sounding as "wonderful" after supervising the final edit.